WRJA-FM

-WRJA-FM (88.1 FM) is a non-commercial, listener-supported public radio station licensed to Sumter, South Carolina, that covers both Columbia and Florence, South Carolina.
-It is the flagship station of the statewide "News and Talk Network" from South Carolina Public Radio (SCPR) and is a member of National Public Radio (NPR).
+WRJA-FM (88.1 MHz) is a non-commercial radio station licensed to Sumter, South Carolina, United States, serving both Columbia and Florence, South Carolina.
+It is the flagship of the statewide public radio "News and Talk Network" from South Carolina Public Radio (SCPR) and is a member of NPR.

 WRJA-FM's offices and studios are on George Rogers Boulevard in Columbia.

-WRJA-FM is a Class C station.
-It has an effective radiated power (ERP) of 98,000 watts.
-The transmitter is on ETV Tower Road in Sumter, sharing a tower with WRJA-TV, its PBS sister station.
+The transmitter is on ETV Tower Road in Sumter, sharing a tower with co-owned WRJA-TV.

+WRJA broadcasts in HD radio, carrying its primary NPR/South Carolina Public Radio signal over HD-1, while also carrying "Sound Shift", a new program featuring classical music, jazz, and much more music on its HD-2.